Oak Ridge Cemetery, 1500 Monument Ave, Springfield

 We invite you to join us in honoring and remembering the Lincoln family with a tour of the interior space of the Lincoln Tomb.

-- Guests will be required to use hand sanitizer stations provided.
+Guests are encouraged to use hand sanitizer stations provided.
 Guests will not be permitted to touch any statues (or protective rails surrounding statues) or other artifacts in the building, regardless of sanitizer use.

 A free parking lot for the Lincoln Tomb is located adjacent to the tomb, just to the west of the custodian's residence.
 Parking spaces for RV's and other large vehicles is available.